videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 _votes_ it has received from its _peers_.
 Nodes communicate sending _messages_ over a _channel_, which might get _congested due to too much traffic_.
 This could create an information _bottleneck_, with _queues_ at each end of the _channels_ backing up.
-These bottleneck might render one or more nodes unresponsive, causing _network partitions_.
+These bottlenecks might render one or more nodes unresponsive, causing _network partitions_.
 Is the process that's taking long to _respond dead_?
 We won't know unless we set a timeout.
 I could go on, but I guess you get